 Upgrade/Adjust The Cooling System

-A Reddit user, pancakemonkeys shared a method with me to enhance the cooling capability of my system, which involved upgrading the cooling solution or making adjustments to the existing cooling hardware.
+My team along with me enhanced the cooling capability of my system, which involved upgrading the cooling solution or making adjustments to the existing cooling hardware.

 One effective approach is modifying the fan settings in BIOS, but it’s important to note that this setting is integrated into the motherboard and cannot be directly accessed from the Windows interface.
 This method was instrumental in resolving our cooling issues.